mdom/debianize-xpi/README.md

 provide the download url for the addon and it will produce a deb in your current wokring directory named *xul-ext-addon-name.deb*

+# INSTALLATION

+There's a number of dependency you need to run *debianize_xpi*: curl to download packages, xmlstarlet to parse the install.rdf and unzip to uncompress it.
+For building the package you need the normal debuilder toolchain and install-xpi from mozilla-devscripts.
+To install all dependency via apt-get just call:

+    $ apt-get install mozilla-devscripts curl unzip xmlstarlet devscripts

 # COPYRIGHT

 Copyright 2014 Mario Domgoergen <mario@domgoergen.com>